SynfiniDLT/daml-tokenization-toolkit/operations/README.md

         {"taker": {}}
       ],
-      "settlers": [{"party": "alice"}], // One or more settlement parties who will have authorisation to settle "steps": [
+      "settlers": [{"party": "alice"}], // One or more settlement parties who will have authorisation to settle "permittedTakers": ["bob"] // Labels of one or more parties that are permitted to the take the offer
+        // (if not provided any contract stakeholder can take the offer) - optional "steps": [
         // One or more settlement steps, each of which define a movement of a quantity of an asset between two parties {